prevention-icon

 Signs you’ve got a pantry moth outbreak

-If you’ve observed some unusual changes in your food, kitchen, pantry or storage room, it’s likely that you have a pantry moth problem on your hands.
+If you’ve observed some unusual changes in your food, kitchen, pantry, or storage room, it’s likely that you have an Indian meal moth infestation.
+Identifying these pests is crucial to confirm an infestation and take appropriate measures.

 Webbing